-Product 3.1.Emergency Operations Centers (EOC) at the local and/or municipal level established and equipped.
+Output 3.1.
+Emergency Operations Centers (EOC) at the local and/or municipal level established and equipped.

-Product 3.2.
+Output 3.2.
 Build and/or improve the infrastructure of health centers in the project communities in response to the impacts of climate change and its variability.

-Product 3.3.
+Output 3.3.
 Build and/or improve the infrastructure of educational centers in the project communities in response to the impacts of climate change and its variability.

-Product 3.4.Build and/or improve drinking water supply systems and sanitation systems at the level of each home and/or community.
+Output 3.4.
+Build and/or improve drinking water supply systems and sanitation systems at the level of each home and/or community.

-Product 3.5.
+Output 3.5.
 Design and execute strategies and restoration plans for mangroves on the coasts and the lagoon system in the area of influence of the program.

-Product 3.6.Build and/or restore environmentally compatible dikes and wave break barriers to protect the coast from erosion and flooding the program.
+Output 3.6.
+Build and/or restore environmentally compatible dikes and wave break barriers to protect the coast from erosion and flooding

-Outcome 3.Reduced climate-related hazards and threats.
+Outcome 3.
+Reduced national exposure to climate-related hazards and threats.

-Outcome 4.Increased the adaptive capacity of the health, education, water and sanitation, and drainage systems in the communities targeted by change and variability.
+Outcome 4.
+Increased the adaptive capacity of the health, education, water and sanitation, and drainage systems in the communities targeted by the program.